 To date, New Hampshire Dance Collaboratives has partnered with Canterbury Shaker Village, New Hampshire Business Committee for the Arts, Kelley/Stelling Contemporary, New Hampshire Institute of Art, The Currier Gallery of Art, SNHU’s McIninch Gallery, 3S Artspace and CCA Global Partners, to name a few.

-Joan Talarico Brodsky has worked as a dance and movement professional for the last 40 years.
-After performing professionally, Brodsky trained in physical therapy, Pilates and Biosomatics and opened The Studio in Bedford, New Hampshire.
-As a Movement Therapist, she’s worked with clients privately and in class settings.
-In 2015, Brodsky completed training with The National Institute for Whole Health as a Whole Health Educator and coach.
-In her spare time, Brodsky serves as Vice Chair of Big Brother Big Sister of New Hampshire, and as Vice Chair for Canterbury Shaker Village.
-She’s married and lives in Manchester with her husband Howard Brodsky and their one of a kind dog Winston.
+Joan Brodsky has worked as a dance and movement professional for the last 40 years.
+After performing professionally, Joan trained in physical therapy, Pilates and Biosomatics and opened The Studio in Bedford, New Hampshire in 2000.

+Currently, Joan runs The Studio Within, a smaller, more intimate version of The Studio, in Manchester, New Hampshire.
+Her passion for dance spurred the founding of her non-profit, NHDC.
+In her spare time, Brodsky serves as Vice Chair of Big Brother Big Sister of New Hampshire, and as Trustee at Canterbury Shaker Village.
+She’s married and lives in Manchester with her husband Howard Brodsky and their one-of-a-kind dog Winston.

 NHDC was inspired by a citizen action arts initiative called ArtFront.
 In 2017, 4 citizen activists organized a pop-up, multidisciplinary show that combined dance and visual arts.
 This unique event took the city by storm.
 Three successful nights of ArtFront demonstrated that dance can gain a foothold in the public’s appreciation.